cmu-delphi/delphi-epidata/docs/symptom-survey/data-access.md

 ## Getting Microdata Access

-De-identified individual survey responses can be made available to researchers associated with universities or non-profit organizations.
+De-identified individual survey responses can be made available to researchers associated with universities or non-profit organizations who sign a Data Use Agreement (DUA).
 To request access to the data please submit the information requested in [Facebook's page on obtaining data access](https://dataforgood.fb.com/docs/covid-19-symptom-survey-request-for-data-access/), which sets out the basic conditions and provides a form to request access.
 An [international version of the COVID Symptom Survey](https://covidmap.umd.edu/)